 In aluminum smelters, the challenge is to find tools that are good enough to prevent oxidation.
-Since blowing inert gas into the melting furnace, it is easy to have corrosion and reduce the life of steel tubes.
+Since blowing oxygen into the melting furnace, it is easy to have corrosion and reduce the life of steel tubes.
 Having long-lasting life would be helpful and reduce costs by less quantity.

-Photo of Worker injecting Inert gas into the Aluminum Smelter
+Photo of Worker injecting oxygen into the Aluminum Smelter

-Daiwa Calorized Lance pipe (CA) is not only used for oxygen and carbon injection for steel making process mainly with electric arc furnace but also, we recommend this pipe to use in Aluminum Smelter for blowing inert gas, due to the remarkable quality that can prevent corrosion.
+Daiwa Calorized Lance pipe (CA) is not only used for oxygen and carbon injection for steel making process mainly with electric arc furnace but also, we recommend this pipe to use in Aluminum Smelter for blowing oxygen, due to the remarkable quality that can prevent corrosion.